Walt Disney Records: Walt Disney Records

-In 1989, Disneyland Records was renamed Walt Disney Records.
+In 1988, Disneyland/Vista Records and Tapes was renamed Walt Disney Records (initially also known as Disney Records for three years).

-About 1990, Walt Disney Records signed several youth targeted acts like Parachute Express and Norman Foote.
-Disney let these act go after several years as their mandate was changed to support the animated features, produce book and tape packages and compilations to take advantage of the catalog.
+Around 1990, Walt Disney Records signed several youth targeted acts like Parachute Express and Norman Foote.
+Disney let these acts go after several years as their mandate was changed to support the animated features, produce book and tape packages and compilations to take advantage of the catalog.

-In May 2000, Walt Disney Records signed the label's first teen singer, Myra; her first single with the label, "Magic Carpet Ride", was released May 23, 2000 as a part of La Vida Mickey album.
+In May 2000, Walt Disney Records signed the label's first teen singer, Myra; her first single with the label, "Magic Carpet Ride", was released on May 23, 2000 as part of the La Vida Mickey album.

-On June 24, 2014, Walt Disney Records started releasing The Legacy Collection.
+On June 24, 2014, Walt Disney Records launched a series entitled The Legacy Collection.
 The series includes original soundtracks, as well as unreleased music, and composer and producer liner notes.
 As of 2022, the collection includes 16 albums ranging between various anniversaries of various Disney films and Disneyland.

-With Disney's purchase of Lucasfilm on December 21, 2012, it became the official label for the studio and all Star Wars-related soundtracks, beginning with The Force Awakens soundtrack on December 18, 2015.
+With Disney's purchase of Lucasfilm on December 21, 2012, Walt Disney Records became the official record label for the studio and all Star Wars-related soundtracks, beginning with The Force Awakens soundtrack on December 18, 2015.
 In January 2017, Disney acquired the distribution rights to the entire Star Wars music catalog from Sony Classical; the soundtrack albums from the first six films were then released by Walt Disney Records in digital formats the same day.
-Disney digitally remastered and reissued the original Star Wars soundtrack albums in physical formats on May 4, 2018.
+Disney reissued the digitally remastered original Star Wars soundtrack albums in physical formats on May 4, 2018.

+In 2024, Disney acquired the distribution rights to the first four Indiana Jones soundtrack albums from Concord Records; the soundtracks were then reissued by Walt Disney Records later that year.
+That same year, Walt Disney Records released A Whole New Sound, an album of pop-punk cover versions of classic songs from Disney films.
+The first single from the album, a cover of Elton John's "Can You Feel the Love Tonight" by Simple Plan, was released on July 12, 2024.

+On May 13, 2025, for the 70th anniversary of Disneyland, Walt Disney Records released the seven-song compilation album Music From Disneyland Resort 70th Celebration.
+The album includes Jonas Brothers' “Celebrate Happy", the theme song for the 70th anniversary celebration, as well as new music from Boyz II Men, FITZ, and Scott Hoying.